|Black, white, tan, tricolor

 Temperament & Intelligence of the Jack Highland Terrier 🧠

 Jack Highland Terriers are intelligent, frisky, and fun-loving.
 They can be troublemakers when left to their own devices simply because they’re so curious.
 They can also become destructive if they’re bored or under-exercised.
-These dogs are loyal to their family members and will try defending them when they feel it’s necessary.
-They’re sociable, so they take well to strangers who aren’t threats, and they love visiting with humans and other dogs that they know.
+They are loyal to their family members and will try to defend them when they feel it’s necessary.
+They’re sociable, so they take well to strangers who aren’t threats and love visiting with humans and other dogs they know.

-These dogs are also independent, so they don’t mind staying alone at home as long as they have safe toys or another dog to keep them company.
-Unless socialized at an early age, Jack Highland Terriers may be too rough and excited for small dogs and children.
-Therefore, they should start meeting new kids and dogs as soon as they are adopted and brought home.
+These dogs are also independent, so they don’t mind staying alone at home if they have toys or another dog to keep them company.
+If they’re not socialized early, Jack Highland Terriers may be too rough and exciting for small dogs and children.
+Therefore, they should start meeting new kids and dogs when they are adopted and brought home.

-Because both parent breeds are born hunters, the Jack Highland Terrier typically takes on the hunting trait.
+Because both parents are born hunters, the Jack Highland Terrier typically takes on the hunting trait.
 They can be trained to hunt by farmers and hunters, but they can also be trained not to hunt through obedience training courses and social experiences.

 Are These Dogs Good for Families? 🏡

-But these dogs are also happy living with single adults, couples, and the elderly.
-They don’t need many people or animals around to enjoy life, but they do need regular engagement, attention, training, and playtime.
+However, they are also happy living with single adults, couples, and the elderly.
+They don’t need many people or animals to enjoy life, but they need regular engagement, attention, training, and playtime.

 Does This Breed Get Along With Other Pets? 🐶 😽

-Jack Highland Terriers do get along with other dogs and can thrive in a multi-dog household.
-However, they don’t naturally take to strange dogs, so they should be socialized from an early age.
-Consider scheduling “play dates” with other dog owners and visiting the dog park as soon as you bring your Jack Highland Terrier puppy home for the first time.
+Jack Highland Terriers get along with other dogs and thrive in a multi-dog household.
+However, they don’t naturally take to strange dogs, so they should be socialized at an early age.
+Consider scheduling “play dates” with other dog owners and visiting the dog park when you bring your Jack Highland Terrier puppy home for the first time.

-But due to their hunting nature, Jack Highland Terriers may try to chase cats and other small pets both inside and outside of the house.
+Due to their hunting nature, Jack Highland Terriers may try to chase cats and other small pets inside and outside the house.
 They should be taught right away that small pets are not prey and how to interact with the animals if you expect them to live together under the same roof.